ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 ### Video Implementation

 Finally I tested the pipeline on a video stream.
 In this case I did not consider each frame individually, in fact we can take advantage of the previous past detections.
-A deque colletion type is usied to accumulate the detection of the last N frames, in this way is easier to eliminate false positive.
+A dequeue collection type is used to accumulate the detection of the last N frames, in this way is easier to eliminate false positive.
 The only difference is that the threshold for the heat map will be higher.

 This is the result of the detection: